Foreign direct investment in Kosovo

 Foreign direct investments in Kosovo play an important role in the region's economy.
 However, this type of investment has historically been limited.
-Foreign sovereign investors in Kosovo primarily include regional European countries such as Germany, Turkey, Albania, Croatia, and Macedonia.
+Foreign sovereign investors in Kosovo primarily include regional European countries such as Germany, Turkey, Albania, Croatia, and North Macedonia.
 A majority of foreign investment is concentrated in Pristina, with particular focus in the areas of banking, construction, and transportation.

 Importance of investments in Kosovo

 Although there are foreign investments in Kosovo, the current amounts are not sufficient to fully meet the region's economic needs.
 Kosovo faces a number of social and economic problems, including: